-The northern part of the beach is part of Sirinath National Park and thus has no development.
+The northern end of Nai Yang beach is part of Sirinath National Park and thus has no development.
 There are a few salas (open sided pavilions) in which to sit if the sun or the rain get too much and the beach has little of the commercial feel that pervades in Patong or Karon.

 This northern area is a local favourite.
 If you happen to drive through on a weekend, you will see many families, groups of friends or couple having picnic parties in the large shady areas next to the beach.
 Many food vendors usually gather along the roadside to prepare all the classic Thai dishes, sweets, drinks and local fruits.